Everyone deserves to feel purposeful and valued.

 - Open Lab

-- Four days a week at the Client Service Center.
+- Monday and Wednesday mornings from 9am to Noon at the Service Center.
 Open Lab is a self-directed job search session that aims to serve as a mini one-stop career center.
 Available resources include computers (internet access, MS Word, Excel and PowerPoint), phone, fax, and photocopies.
 Staff are available to assist you with all aspects of job search — résumé, cover letter, online application, and more.

 - Job Club